Science Fiction Museum and Hall of Fame

 Paul Allen, co-founder of Microsoft, is one of the richest men in the world.
 He likes to spend money on his hobbies, and two of his hobbies are rock 'n' roll and science fiction.
-The result: Seattle's trippy Experience Music Project, and nestled within it on two floors -- an attraction in its own right -- the Science Fiction Museum and Hall of Fame.
+The result: Seattle's trippy Museum of Pop Culture, and nestled within it on two floors -- an attraction in its own right -- the Science Fiction Museum and Hall of Fame.

 The actual "Hall of Fame" part is tucked into a small corner, with faces of the famous embedded in glowing blocks of blue glass.
 When we visited, not many people paid attention to it.
 We understand why.
 Why look at SF pioneers Ray Bradbury or Isaac Asimov when your eyes can be dazzled by a full-size animatronic Ninja Turtle, or an alien seed pod from Invasion of the Body Snatchers?

 Think of an iconic, original prop from a sci-fi movie or TV show, and it's probably in the museum collection: a Bill Shatner captain's chair from Star Trek; the "Danger, Will Robinson!" robot from Lost in Space; the metal skull and arm of the T-800 Terminator.
 Allen's bottomless bank account has tractor-beamed many rare sci-fi knickknacks, such as a 1975 Bionic Bigfoot action figure, and the gnarly Tree of Life from the already obscure The Fountain (2006).

 We asked Jasen Emmons, the museum's curatorial director, if one item in the museum stood apart from the rest in popularity.
 "Darth Vader's helmet," he said.
 The helmet is displayed behind a glass door, and Jasen said that "people were running straight into the door, they were so excited.
 We had to put a big graphic on the glass to let people know: first you come through the door, then you can see the helmet."